The World's Southernmost Railway: The Puerto Deseado Railway

 In 1908, the railway was planned, along with an unbuilt connection that would have either constructed another line north of Las Heras, or extended this line north, to Lago Nahuel Huapi, about 400 miles north.
 From there, another line to Puerto San Antonio would connect to the rest of the Argentine railway network, eventually linking the region with Buenos Aires by rail.

-The line was completed in 1911, and was the world's southernmost passenger railway line, although industrial railroads have operated even as far south as Antarctica.
+The line was completed in 1911, and was the world's southernmost passenger railway line, although some short rail operations have occurred even on the Antarctic continent.
+Small operations have occurred all across the world in places you would not expect!

 There was another railroad line in the Falklands, specifically the Camber Railway, which was constructed to support the Admiralty wireless station, but was not used in passenger operations.